9 Major Steps That Should Be In Your UDI Implementation Plan

 - Review source documents against gathered information

-o Develop label template for entire organization
+o Develop label template for the entire organization

 o Develop label sign-off process to include all impacted areas